American Renaissance: Art and Expression in the Age of Emerson and Whitman

-There is more than one effort afoot to supplant LHUS, They know that it will be very different from LHUS, beginning with the way its team has been assembled.
+There is more than one effort afoot to supplant LHUS,2 but the most ambitious and closely watched project is a five-volume Cambridge History of American Literature, due for publication in 1989.
+Thanks to early procedural and methodological revelations by its general editor, Sacvan Bercovitch, Americanists have already had a chance to glimpse the lineaments of this work.3 They know that it will be very different from LHUS, beginning with the way its team has been assembled.
 Instead of the usual assortment of aging dignitaries, Bercovitch’s contributors will all be, as he says, “Americanists trained in the sixties and early seventies,” making up “twenty-one spokespersons for dissensus.”
 They will dissent, that is, from the leading liberal myths about American history and the application of those myths to criticism of our alleged classics.
 And they will demystify “canonicity” itself—the notion that certain texts are so self-evidently superior that they form an indispensable set of touchstones.
 No one will have to wait twenty years to discern the figure in this carpet.

 This article is available to online subscribers only.

 Please choose from one of the options below to access this article: